 Items are earned from Chests and given at random.
 Items are only ever upgraded, never downgraded, so you’ll always make progress by opening chests.

-Evolving buffs both Damage and Health permanently, as well as giving a cosmetic change..
-I’m not sure if the listed buffs are cumulative or additive.
+Evolving buffs both Damage and Health permanently, as well as giving a cosmetic change.
+The buffs listed upon evolving are the total buff, so if it lists +500% upon evolving, the unit has +500% base.
 You can tell which tier a character is by the border/color of their portrait.

 To evolve you must have all 3 items for that character at or above the Tier you want to Evolve to, for example 3 Uncommon or better items will allow you to upgrade to Uncommon.
 You can upgrade existing items with Scraps or hope for them in Chests to evolve.

 - 125% Buff

 - 406% Buff